 Raising an issue in person can be one of the most powerful ways to influence your MP.
-The UK has a vital lifesaving role to play with regard to Yemen, where 22.2 million people (80% of the population) now need humanitarian assistance - we need MPs calling for Britain to act.
+The UK has a vital lifesaving role to play with regard to Yemen, where 24 million people require urgent humanitarian assitance - we need MPs calling for Britain to act.

 This is a UK issue.
 On the Security Council, the UK is the 'lead' country for Yemen.
 It also has close bilateral relations with Saudi Arabia - the country that is leading military action against Yemen's Houthi rebels and is, according to the UN, responsible for the majority of civilian deaths.
-The UK must build support for a new Security Council resolution demanding a ceasefire, and use its influence with Saudi Arabia to press them to adhere to it.
+The UK must use its influence with Saudi Arabia to press them to adhere to the current ceasefire and ongoing peace talks.

 This is not about quick, easy action.
-We want to support you to engage in productive conversations with your local representatives which is why we have provided you with our list of 'asks' to Government, and information on how to contact your MP.
+We want to support you to engage in productive conversations with your local representatives which is why we have provided you with our shared list of 'asks' to Government, and information on how to contact your MP, together with a briefing for him/her.
 At the end of the page there is a form so you can let us know how you got on.
 Please help us spread the word by sharing this page widely.

 Key asks - what to include